-ACMGIS'07 November 7-9, 2007 Seattle, WA

-Copyright 2007 ACM 978-1-59593-914-2/07/11 ...\$5.00.
+ACM GIS 2007, Seattle, Washington USA Copyright 200X ACM X-XXXXX-XX-X/XX/XX ...\$5.00. ject Databases (MOD) [19].

-1. INTRODUCTION AND MOTIVATION

-The management of the transient location-in-time information of mobile entities, is a fundamental ingredient for many applications relying on Location Based Service (LBS) [25], and is a topic known as Moving Object Databases (MOD) [19].
 This work attempts to increase the MOD capabilities with providing algorithmic solutions that can be used to answer queries such as:

-- Q1: "Retrieve all the troops which had similar motion patterns in the geographic regions R1 and R2 in the last two months."

-- Q2: Retrieve all the trajectories that had similar motion patterns while looking for parking in the weekends around the shopping malls in the Mid-West."

-- Q3: "Retrieve all the Hurricanes with similar trajectories that occurred in any US state along the Mexican Gulf in the last 5 years."
+- Q1: "Retrieve all the troops which had similar motion patterns in the geographic regions R1 and R2 in the last two months." - Q2: Retrieve all the trajectories that had similar motion patterns while looking for parking in the weekends around the shopping malls in the Mid-West." - Q3: "Retrieve all the Hurricanes with similar trajectories that occurred in any US state along the Mexican Gulf in the last 5 years."